Hoover High School (Alabama)

-Hoover High School is a four-year public high school in the Birmingham, Alabama suburb of Hoover.
-Hoover replaced the former W.A.
-Berry High School.
+Hoover High School (HHS, formerly W.A.
+Berry High School) is a four-year public high school in the Birmingham, Alabama suburb of Hoover.
 It is one of two high schools in the Hoover City School System and one of three International Baccalaureate schools in the Birmingham-Hoover Metropolitan Area.
 The school colors are orange, black, and white, and the athletic teams are called the Buccaneers.
 Hoover competes in AHSAA Class 7A athletics.

 Hoover is the largest high school in the state of Alabama, with an enrollment of 2,770 students.
 It is known for being featured in 2006 in the MTV reality television series, Two-A-Days.